gsleh123/EnergyTailLatencySimulation/README.rst

   Modifies the time spent sleeping to "wake up" a core.
 Currently unused.

 computation_communication_ratio
   The ratio of communication and computation time.
-A value of 0.5 means at freq=freq_upper_bound, the CPU spends on average 50% time on communication (sending/receiving) and 50% computing.
+A value of 1 means there is a 1:1 ratio of communication vs computation.
+Values greater than 1 mean more time is spent in communication.

 .. _mpip_report_type:
 mpip_report_type